makerdao/community/governance/polls/Adjust Aave Direct Deposit Dai Module (D3M) Maximum Debt Ceiling - November 22, 2021.md

 ## Review

-MKR Token Holders may vote in this poll to express support or opposition to making the following parameter change to the Aave DAI Direct Deposit Module (D3M):
+The community can vote in this poll to express support or opposition to making the following parameter change to the Aave DAI Direct Deposit Module (D3M):

-* Increase the DIRECT-Aave-DAI [Maximum Debt Ceiling](https://makerdao.world/en/learn/governance/module-dciam) from 50 million DAI to 100 million DAI.
+* Increase the DIRECT-AAVEV2-DAI [Maximum Debt Ceiling](https://makerdao.world/en/learn/governance/module-dciam) from 50 million DAI to 100 million DAI.

 Please review the discussion [thread](https://forum.makerdao.com/t/proposal-to-increase-the-d3m-dc-from-50m-to-100m/11737) to help inform your position before voting.

-For more information regarding the Dai Direct Deposit Module (D3M) and how this parameter works, check out the forum thread [here](https://forum.makerdao.com/t/discussion-direct-deposit-dai-module-d3m/7357).
+For more information regarding the DAI Direct Deposit Module (D3M), check out the forum thread [here](https://forum.makerdao.com/t/discussion-direct-deposit-dai-module-d3m/7357).

 ## Outcomes